-Contrast the Connecticut statute with the requirements of the NIJC Model Juvenile Code that authorizes the tribal juvenile court to cooperate with any federal, state, tribal, public, or private agency to participate in any diversion, rehabilitation, or training programs and to receive grants.
-The NIJC provisions also empower the tribal juvenile court to negotiate contracts for the care and placement of children "whose status is adjudicated by the juvenile court."
-The Leech Lake provisions are based upon the NIJC Model.
-The Connecticut approach is preferable in that it designates a "lead agency," the judicial branch, to develop the necessary programs in coordination with other key agencies.
+Contrast the Connecticut statute with the requirements of the 1989 BIA Tribal Juvenile Justice Code that authorizes the tribal juvenile court to cooperate with any federal, tribal, state, public, or private agency to participate in any diversion, rehabilitation, or training programs and to receive grants.
+The 1989 BIA Tribal Juvenile Justice Code provisions also empower the tribal juvenile court to negotiate contracts for the care and placement of children "whose status is adjudicated by the juvenile court."
+The Leech Lake provisions are based upon the 1989 BIA Tribal Juvenile Justice Code.
+The

+Connecticut approach is preferable in that it designates a "lead agency," the judicial branch, to develop the necessary programs in coordination with other key agencies.